 - 1. Go to https://support.avaya.com. - 2.
-At the top of the screen, type your username and password and click Login. - 3.
-Click Support by Product > Documents. - 4.
-In Enter your Product Here, type the product name and then select the product from the list. - 5.
-In Choose Release, select the appropriate release number. - The Choose Release field is not available if there is only one release for the product. - 6.
-In the Content Type filter, click a document type, or click Select All to see a list of all available documents. - For example, for user guides, click User Guides in the Content Type filter.
-The list only displays the documents for the selected category. - 7.
-Click Enter.
+To log in, click Sign In at the top of the screen and then enter your login credentials when prompted. - 3.
+Click Product Support > Documents. - 4.
+In Search Product, start typing the product name and then select the appropriate product from the list displayed. - 5.
+In Select Release, select the appropriate release number.

+This field is not available if there is only one release for the product.

+- 6. (Optional) In Enter Keyword, type keywords for your search. - 7.
+From the Select Content Type list, select one or more content types.

+For example, if you only want to see user guides, click User Guides in the Select Content Type list.